nevooronni/StackOverflow-lite/README.md

 ## Description

 StackOverflow-lite is a platform where people can ask questions and provide answers.
-This is the gh-pages branch version of app.
-All feature pull requests are to this branch and all merges occure here.
+All feature pull requests are to intiated for the gh-pages branch and all merges occure there.

 ## Getting Started